 The insulin resistance recipe is the perfect combination between sweet and tart.
 Adding a touch of cinnamon is optional and a fantastic addition as cinnamon can help to lower blood sugar levels.

-The beet and apple salad recipe only takes 5 minutes to make and contains three ingredients:
+The beet and apple salad with apple cider vinegar for gestational diabetes only takes 5 minutes to make and contains three ingredients:

 - Green apple